pouchdb/pouchdb/TESTING.md

     $ PLUGINS=pouchdb-find npm test

+#### `SRC_ROOT`

+This overrides the path used to load all PouchDB files in the browser.
+We use this in performance tests to allow easily comparing two different versions of PouchDB, including plugin and adapter implementations.

 #### `POUCHDB_SRC`

 This overrides the path used to load PouchDB in the browser.
 We use this in CI to select different builds of the PouchDB library, for example to test the minified version, the Webpack version, etc.

+#### `USE_MINIFIED`

+This changes the file extension used for loading PouchDB files in the browser.
+We use this in CI to select the minified version of PouchDB and its adapters, plugins, etc.

 #### `SERVER` (default: `pouchdb-express-router`)